qclayssen/DVC-demo/README.md

 ## Pipeline

-The repository contains a small example pipeline which converts the contents of `data/raw.txt` to uppercase.
-The stage is defined in `dvc.yaml` and can be reproduced with:
+The pipeline has two stages defined in `dvc.yaml`:

+1. `fastq_to_bam` – converts `data/sample.fastq` to a simple BAM-like
+   representation stored in `data/sample.bam`.
+2. `bam_to_vcf` – converts the BAM file to a tiny VCF-like file `data/sample.vcf`.

+Reproduce the pipeline with:

 ```bash
 dvc repro
 ```

-Data is tracked with DVC and stored in the `localremote` directory.

 ## Running the demo

-1. Modify `data/raw.txt` and run `dvc repro` to generate a new `data/processed.txt`.
-2. Use `dvc push` to store the data in the configured remote.
-3. Use `dvc pull` to retrieve the data on a fresh clone.
+After running `dvc repro`, use `dvc push` to store the data in the configured remote and `dvc pull` to retrieve it in a fresh clone.